berebarcena/online-casino/README.md

 **Back-end:**

-Express + Node.js, Postgres + Squelize
+Express + Node.js, Postgres + Sequelize

 The project will try to mimic a real "slot machine", so users will "win" or "lose" credits.